This is guest blog that appeared on Key Ministry.

 - The Education Class: The National Alliance on Mental Illness (NAMI) provides free courses called Family to Family or Peer-to-Peer.
 It does not offer answers or build on faith concepts, however these classes provide rich and helpful information that has benefited many.
 These classes work well in conjunction with the other positive support group formats.

-- Education & Tools: These groups provide psycho-education materials, skills and tools to specifically work to improve mental health wellness and recovery.
-Dr. Matthew Stanford and I (Joe Padilla) designed our mental health support groups (Family, Peers, Trauma/PTSD) with this format and designed to work in any denomination.
+- Resilience Education & Tools: These groups provide psycho-education materials, skills and tools to specifically work to improve mental health wellness and recovery.
+We designed our mental health support groups (Family, Peers) with this format and designed to work in any denomination.
 We have published research showing the efficacy of the peer groups.

 “With education and support in the church a pastor can easily talk about “it” (mental illness) from the pulpit.”